 Avoid road hazards.
 Be on the lookout for hazards such as potholes, broken glass, gravel, puddles, leaves and dogs.
 All these hazards can cause a crash.
 If you are riding with friends and you are in the lead, yell out and point to the hazard to alert the riders behind you.

 Keeping your bicycle parts safe and maintained is one aspect of cycling safety.
 But many bicycle-related crashes resulting in injury or death are associated with the bicyclist’s behavior, including such things as not wearing a bicycle helmet, riding into a street without stopping, turning left or swerving into traffic that is coming from behind, running a stop sign, and riding the wrong way in traffic.

 Look before turning left or right, always look behind you for a break in traffic, then signal before making the turn.
 Watch for left or right turning traffic.
-Also watch for parked cars and ride far enough out from the curb to avoid the unexpected from parked cars, like doors opening or cars pulling out.
-Also watch for vehicles coming out of or turning into driveway.
-Alert pedestrians that you are near by using a bell or a horn, and passing on the left.
+Also, watch for parked cars and ride far enough out from the curb to avoid the unexpected from parked cars, like doors opening or cars pulling out.
+Also, watch for vehicles coming out of or turning into the driveway.
+Alert pedestrians that you are nearby using a bell or a horn, and passing on the left.